 How to Store

 Store leftover potatoes in an airtight container in the refrigerator for up to 5 days.
 Reheat in the microwave in 30-second increments until warmed through.
-Freeze potatoes in an airtight container for up to 3 months.
-Let thaw overnight in the refrigerator before reheating.
+Or you can reheat them in the oven at 350°F until warmed through.

 Serving Suggestions

-more crockpot potatoes we love
+more crockpot recipes we love

 Meet Becky Hardin